Citroën Méhari: Argentina and Uruguay

 The Argentine Méhari used the "3CV" (Citroën Ami) platform, with all its mechanics.
 Consequently it had drum brakes, and not discs, like its French predecessor.
 The bodywork also had differences, due to the fiberglass, since there was no machinery to model plastics of this size.
 The body of the Argentine Méhari was manufactured in Uruguay by Dasur, and the chassis were sent from Argentina so that the Nordex company could make the assembly.

 In 1971 at the time of its presentation, the only color was red, although later some were made blue for the police of Tucumán.
 Coinciding with the launch of the 3CV M-28 in 1978, the Méhari II was launched, distinguished by its widened rims and its orange color.

 This Uruguayan version of the Méhari was manufactured under license by the firm Nordex, and had a fiberglass body – instead of the French original ABS plastic (also used for refrigerator interiors).
 Equipment to heat ABS sheet material, and then cut with a refrigerated die, did not yet exist in Uruguay.
 It was decided to make the same vehicle using fiberglass reinforced polyester.
 Otherwise, it was mostly similar to its French sister, but the rear wheel arches have a different shape and are noticeably larger; it also featured a removable hardtop.
 14,000 units were built.
 Of the 14,000 units, 5,000 remained in Uruguay and 9,000 went to Argentina within the CAUCE agreement.

-Some Méharis, built in Uruguay, were sold in Argentina under the name of Naranja Mecanica ("Mechanical orange").
+Some Méharis, built in Uruguay, were sold in Argentina under the name of Naranja Mecanica ("Clockwork Orange").

 Baby Brousse & FAF

 Citroën built metal-bodied variants of the A-Series, in many ways steel-bodied Méharis, in many countries around the world, including the Baby Brousse and the Citroën FAF.

-Developed in Chile in the year 1971 and produced between 1972 and 1974, the FAF Yagán version was inspired by the French Mèhari.
+Developed in Chile under the order of Salvador Allende in the year 1971 and produced between 1972 and 1974, the FAF Yagán version was inspired by the French Mèhari.
 At first, the possibility of importing the Mehari bodywork from Uruguay was considered, but its high price discouraged those responsible for the project.
 Despite being an artisanal vehicle – the Yagán was made entirely by hand and no type of dies or molds were used – some 1,500 units were produced at its factory in Arica, where other Citroën vehicles were also assembled, such as the Ami 8 and the 2CV.
 Distinctive about the Yagán was that the base chassis was that of the Citroën 2CV rather than the Méhari, and that the goal of 50% Chilean componentry was reached.
+Its failure was due to the high unit cost compared to higher quality models, in addition to the failed incorporation into the Chilean Army.

-Post-production
+Post-production, imitations

 The Méhari ended production in 1988 with no replacement.
 This left a gap in the market, that others have tried to address.